How to Get Off Georgia’s Sex Offender Registry for Low-Level Offenders

 Our firm has successfully represented numerous Georgians accused of sex crimes.
 Page Pate was interviewed by the Augusta Chronicle for a recent article on the petition of a local businessman seeking to be removed from the registry.
 As he points out, the law is still new and there is little precedent to guide judges considering the petitions.

-As noted above, many clients seeking removal must first be classified as a Level I by the Sex Offender Registration and Review Board in Atlanta.
-Unfortunately, counsel is not able to argue on behalf of a client when the Board meets to decide on an offender’s classification.
-Counsel can, however, submit documentation to the Board advocating that his client should be classified as a Level I. The most compelling documentation is a letter from a respected psychiatrist, psychologist, or licensed therapist stating that the offender has successfully completed sex offender treatment.
-In lieu of such documentation, counsel may also submit psychosexual evaluations, character letters and affidavits, and other similar documentation.
+Many clients seeking removal must first be classified as a Level I by the Sex Offender Registration and Review Board in Atlanta.
+We have helped clients obtain this classification in many cases.
+We submit documentation to the Board advocating that his client should be classified as a Level I. The most compelling documentation is a letter from a respected psychiatrist, psychologist, or licensed therapist stating that the offender has successfully completed sex offender treatment.
+Where appropriate, we also submit psycho-sexual evaluations, character letters and affidavits, and other similar documentation.

-An attorney should also subpoena the sheriff’s deputy in charge of making sure that the offender has been in compliance with all sex offender registration conditions.
-Testimony showing that the offender has had no registry violations over the course of many years can often alleviate any anxiety about whether the offender is going to reoffend.
+In some cases, we will subpoena the sheriff’s deputy in charge of making sure that the offender has been in compliance with all sex offender registration conditions.
+Testimony showing that the offender has had no registry violations over the course of many years can often alleviate any anxiety about whether the offender is going to re-offend.
 In some cases, it may also be prudent to call the offender’s probation officer to testify about the offender’s compliance with conditions of probation and any thoughts that the probation officer has regarding the removal of the offender.

 It is important to note that the District Attorney’s Office is allowed to present any evidence in support of its position that the offender should not be removed.
 Ultimately, the judge is allowed to consider all of the facts and circumstances before deciding whether to remove an offender from the registry.
 This underscores the need for clients to be open and honest with their attorneys about their lives – both the good and the bad.
 Only by having all of the information prior to the removal hearing can an attorney maximize the odds of success in the courtroom.